a-flashbot-in-the-pan/a-flashbot-in-the-pan/README.md

 ## Analysis

-You can either run the data collection on your own using our scripts or you can simply download our data from Google drive:
+You can either run the data collection scripts or simply download our data from Google drive:

 ``` shell
 # Download flashbot blocks